faycalki/Euclidean_Algorithm_for_two_or_more_numbers/README.md

 ## Disclaimer

-This project is intended to be used for legal purposes only, and pursuant to the license terms and conditions provided.
+This project is intended to be used for legal purposes only, and is pursuant to the license terms and conditions provided.